 Mask/Grid Description adj123 Land adjacency mask that describes how far an ocean pixel is from land.
-The options are 1 grid cell from land, 2 grid cells from land, 3 grid cells from land, or not near land (>3 grid cells). crs Coordinate reference system description of the polar stereographic projection. invalid_ice_mask An invalid ice mask that denotes areas of the grid that should not contain sea ice based on climatological analyses of seasonal sea ice locations.
+The options are 1 grid cell from land, 2 grid cells from land, 3 grid cells from land, or not near land (>3 grid cells).
+It is used for the BT and NT2 land-spillover correction. crs Coordinate reference system description of the polar stereographic projection. invalid_ice_mask An invalid ice mask that denotes areas of the grid that should not contain sea ice based on climatological analyses of seasonal sea ice locations.
 There are 12 masks (one for each month).
 This variable is used in combination with the month variable to differentiate the different monthly masks.
-I90c A mask that defines the coast (land adjacent to water) as 90% sea ice concentration.
-This mask is needed in the calculation of the NT2 land spillover correction. latitude Latitude of each grid cell in degrees north. longitude Longitude of each grid cell in degrees east. min_concentration A minimum concentration matrix that is used for a land spillover correction.
-Not currently used in the calculation of the ECDR. month The 12 months of the year.
-Used in combination with the invalid_ice_mask variable to differentiate the different monthly masks. polehole_bitmask This is a bitmask that denotes the different pole holes for each satellite/sensor used in the creation of the ECDR.
-This is used for masking out the northern hemisphere pole hoe (an area of the earth that is not measured by the sensor due to the earth incidence angel).
+190c A mask that defines the coast (land adjacent to water) as 90% sea ice concentration.
+This mask is needed in the calculation of the NT2 land-spillover correction. latitude Latitude of each grid cell in degrees north. longitude Longitude of each grid cell in degrees east. month The 12 months of the year.
+Used in combination with the invalid_ice_mask variable to differentiate the different monthly masks.

+Mask/Grid Description

+polehole_bitmask This is a bitmask that maps the different pole holes for each satellite/sensor used in the creation of the CDR.
+This is used for masking out the northern hemisphere pole hoe (an area of the earth that is not measured by the sensor due to its earth incidence angle).
 Because this is a bitmask, the values are additive.
 For example, the AMSR2 pole hole is the smallest of the pole holes so it fits inside the others.
-Therefore, it's value is 127 which is the sum of all the bitmask

-values.
-The values for each bit are the following:

-1: Nimbus 7 SMMR pole hole

-2: DMSP F08 SSM/I pole hole

-4: DMSP F11 SSM/I pole hole

-8: DMSP F13 SSM/I pole hole

-16: DMSP F17 SSMIS pole hole

-32: Aqua AMSR-E pole hole

-64: GCOM-W1 AMSR2 pole hole
+Its value is 127 which is the sum of all the bitmask values.
+The values for each bit are the following: 1: Nimbus 7 SMMR pole hole 2: DMSP F08 SSM/I pole hole 4: DMSP F11 SSM/I pole hole 8: DMSP F13 SSM/I pole hole 16: DMSP F17 SSMIS pole hole 32: Aqua AMSR-E pole hole (not used in this product) 64: GCOM-W1 AMSR2 pole hole

 surface_type This is a land surface type mask.
-It defines the following surface types:

-50: ocean

-75: lake

-200: coast (land adjacent to ocean)
+It defines the following surface types: 50: ocean 75: lake 200: coast (land adjacent to ocean) 250: land

-250: land

 x The x coordinate of the projection.

 у The y coordinate of the projection.

-Table 12.
-ECDR Ancillary Files Content Description
+Table 11.
+CDR Ancillary Files Content Description